Humph2020/covid19-analysis-uk/README.md

 - UK vaccine rollout was faster than several other countries during early stages

 ## Conclusion
 This project demonstrates the power of cloud-based public health analysis using BigQuery and SQL.
-The NHS and other public institutions can benefit from fast, data-driven responses during future health emergencies.
+Due to data availability limitations for the United States in the BigQuery dataset, Canada was selected as an alternative for comparison.

 ---